 - One ICAN (International Campaign to Abolish Nuclear Weapons) internship is now available through a partnership with the Kroc Institute.
 Interested students should apply through the Nanovic Undergraduate Internship & Service Grant application portal.
 An option will be available in that form to select the ICAN internship.
 For more details about the internship contact Prof. Gerard Powers at email@example.com or 574-631-3765.

 - The Nanovic Dublin Internship Grant is administered through Notre Dame’s Irish Internships Programme.
 Students have the opportunity to be placed in numerous internship positions and these positions receive Nanovic funding.
 Interested students should apply directly to the Irish Internships Programme through Go IRISH.
 The application deadline for these positions is normally early in the fall.

 - The Rome Internship Program is provided through a partnership with the Notre Dame Rome Global Gateway.
-Students have the opportunity to participate in internships based on their specific areas of interest.
+Students have the opportunity to participate in summer internships based on their specific areas of interest.
 Gateway staff will help find the internships and will place qualified students.
 Funding for airfare, lodging, and food is provided by the Nanovic Institute.
-Italian language proficiency is not usually required.
-Interested students should contact Chris Stump email@example.com by March 15.
+The majority of host institutions in Rome require at least a low-intermediate level Italian language proficiency.
+Applications for this program have now closed for this year.

 If the internship you are interested in will not be officially awarded until after the grant deadline, you may apply before it is secured.
 Please give details in your application about the expected notification timeline.

 All questions should be directed to Chris Stump, Student Coordinator, at firstname.lastname@example.org.